grumpycoders/papan/docs/architecture.md

   - Simply using Google auth for login maybe ?
 Or have pluggable auth, with a default on Google auth.
   - Favorite servers ?
 Or do we keep that in each game clients ?
   - Limited persistent storage per game package ?
 A bit like Steam Cloud.
+  - User profile, game history.
+  - Provide user configuration (preferences).
+  - Administration interface.
+    - Add game packages.
+    - Manage users.
+    - Configuration.
 - Replayability / game session recording.
-  - Needs to have replayable "game states", aka the game server only retraces / resends events that happened (gRPC messages could be enough ?), and game clients become non-interactive.
+  - Needs to have replayable "game states", aka the game server only retraces / resends events that happened (gRPC messages could be enough ?), and game clients become non-interactive (except option to play/pause?).
   - Probably shows the Local views too.
     - Playback should then let you selects which Local view to display.
 - Not really different from any typical node.js app.
 The key to success is probably going to be in the provided libraries.
   - Good and strong messaging framework.
 Need to bikeshed about how to properly handle replays.
   - Strong base libraries for dealing with very common things like cards, decks, hands, dices, tokens, etc...
+- Storage
+  - Store game data somewhere for replays (Provide option to save a game to replay it later).